 Thankfully, more and more people recognize the preventive benefits and the accumulative effects of regular massage sessions, and are beginning to grasp the concept that massage is not a “luxury”, it is for both preventive and responsive health care.
-This page offers a brief description of various modalities and techniques, including Pregnancy Massage information and downloadable resources that offer a much deeper look into massage practices and benefits.
+This page offers a brief description of various modalities and techniques, including downloadable resources that offer a much deeper look into massage practices and benefits.

 “Our occupations and preoccupations fill our external and internal lives to the brim.
 They prevent the Spirit of God from breathing freely in us and thus renewing our lives.” –Henri Nouwen, author and speaker.